zuhi535/IOT-Honeypot/README.md

 - The Mosquitto broker allows **anonymous connections** (`allow_anonymous true`) and has **no TLS/authentication** configured.
 - It is designed for **research, learning, and controlled/lab environments** — do **not** expose port `1883` directly to the public internet without additional network isolation (e.g. an isolated VLAN, a reverse proxy, or a cloud security group limiting inbound access), unless that is a deliberate part of your research setup.
 - The dashboard (`dashboard/app.py`) runs Flask's built-in development server and does **not** implement authentication — treat it as a local/internal tool only, or put it behind your own auth layer before exposing it more broadly.

----

-## 🗺️ Roadmap / Possible Next Steps

-- [ ] Correlate Mosquitto broker logs with honeypot events to recover real source IPs.
-- [ ] Rewrite the listener as a minimal custom MQTT/TCP server to capture connection-level metadata directly.
-- [ ] Add authentication to the Flask dashboard before deploying it beyond a local/lab network.
-- [ ] Expand `SUSPICIOUS_KEYWORDS` detection with pattern/regex-based or rate-based (brute-force) heuristics, not just static keyword matching.
-- [ ] Containerize the honeypot listener and dashboard themselves (in addition to the broker) for a fully `docker compose up` deployment.

----

-## 📄 License

-No license file is currently included in this repository.
-If you plan to share, fork, or reuse this project publicly, consider adding a `LICENSE` file (e.g. MIT, Apache-2.0) to clarify how others may use the code.